-Total OPEB Liability (Asset)
+Total OPEB Liability

-The District's total OPEB liability (asset) of \$(1,967,613) was measured as of June 30, 2021, was determined by an actuarial valuation as of June 30, 2022.
-Due to large negative implied subsidies and high premiums, it is assumed that many of the District's retirees would elect not to be covered by the District upon attaining age 65 and, therefore, the District reports an (asset) at June 30, 2022.
+The District's total OPEB liability of \$1,659,772 was measured as of June 30, 2023, and was determined by an actuarial valuation as of June 30, 2022.

 Actuarial Methods and Assumptions-Calculations are based on the types of benefits provided under the terms of the substantive plan (the plan as understood by the employer and the plan members) at the time of the valuation and on the pattern of cost sharing between the employee and plan members.
 Calculations reflect a long-term perspective, so methods and assumptions used include techniques that are designed to reduce short-term volatility.